OmPrakash-52/EmployeeDirectoryWithJWT/README.md

 Prerequisite: Java 11

+Note: Please install lombrok in your IDE to compile this project successfully.

 Description:

 1. To access the API, the initial step involves generating a token via the API endpoint "http://localhost:8080/auth/login", wherein the request body is specified.